Yosef Amit

-Yosef Amit (יוסף עמית; born 1945) is a former Israeli military intelligence major who was convicted of espionage in 1987.
+Yosef Amit (יוסף עמית; 1945 – June 2025) was a former Israeli military intelligence major who was convicted of espionage in 1987.
 Amit is thought to have spied for the United States and a European NATO country, though this has never been confirmed by the Israeli government.

 Early life and career

 Amit was born in Kiryat Bialik in 1945 to Eliyahu and Tova Lizra.
 He was conscripted into the Israel Defense Forces (IDF) in 1963, serving in the Paratroopers Brigade, later transferring to the Israeli Navy and graduating from the Naval Officers' School in Acre.
 In 1967 he left the IDF to work as a policeman, rejoining the army in 1970.
 Amit was wounded in a clash with Palestinian guerrillas on the Lebanese border in 1972.
 He worked as a military intelligence officer from the Yom Kippur War until 1979.
 Amit reached the rank of major, and was placed in command of a military intelligence base on the Lebanese border.
 He served in Unit 504 of military intelligence, whose function was to operate agents in Arab countries.
 During his tenure as a military intelligence officer, Amit tried to profit by selling drugs, and he was arrested for drug dealing in 1978.
 Prior to his court-martial, he was declared mentally unfit to stand trial.
 He was discharged from the IDF, and spent three years in a psychiatric hospital.
 Following his release, Amit studied at the University of Haifa from 1982 to 1984, when he dropped out to work as a private investigator.

 Amit's wife, Tzila, was a physical education teacher at the Yavnieli school in Haifa.
 They had two sons: Yuval and Oded.